culturedigitalskills/2024-storytelling-3d-data/episodes/storytelling-with-mutltidimensional-media.Rmd

 ## Developing a 3D story in Exhibit

-We will learn to use the tutorial [Exhibit tool](https://exhibit-culturedigitalskills.vercel.app/) to give access to a 3D model.
+We will learn how to use the tutorial [Exhibit tool](https://exhibit-culturedigitalskills.vercel.app/) to give access to a 3D model.

 Please register to use the tool.